Isilisi/3.-Getting-and-Cleaning-Data-/code_book.md

 * tGravityAccMag

-### mean
+### 5. mean

-The average mean value recorded for the corresponding person-activity-feature observation
+The average mean value recorded for the corresponding person-activity-feature observation, unitless, in range [-1,1]

-### std
+### 6. std

-The average standard deviation for the corresponding person-activity-feature observation
+The average standard deviation for the corresponding person-activity-feature observation, unitless, in range [-1,1]